thegetty/lod-gateway/README.md

                             # or staging instance, that is, they should be hosted under
                             # the same domain name.
 If no RDF_NAMESPACE variable is provided,
                             # the LOD Gateway defaults to APPLICATION_NAMESPACE for data loaded
-                            # into the graph store
+                            # into the graph store.

-PROCESS_RDF=            # The value must be "True" if processing into RDF is required
+PROCESS_RDF=                # The value must be "True" to enable processing of JSON-LD into
+                            # RDF triples on ingest.
+If enabled, two other environment variables
+                            # must be set to the SPARQL endpoints (query and update):
+                            # SPARQL_QUERY_ENDPOINT and SPARQL_UPDATE_ENDPOINT.
+When PROCESS_RDF is
+                            # set to "False", the LOD Gateway acts as a simple document store with no RDF
+                            # component.

 FLASK_GZIP_COMPRESSION =    # The value must be "True" to enable gzip compression option